-This post on Dating: A Christian Perspective was written by Jeffrey Chen, who is pursuing a Masters degree in Marriage and Family Therapy at Fuller Theological Seminary.
+This post on Dating: A Christian Perspective was written by Jeffrey Chen.
 Jeffrey has a passion for sharing God’s love with those around him.
 He blogs at The Wayvy Life.

 In today’s dating culture, there’s this idea that out of the 7.5 billion people on this planet, there’s a perfect person out there for us.
 A perfect match.
 A perfect puzzle piece.
 Somebody who will fulfill our every need and desire.
 Somebody who will complete us.
 THE ONE.
 I’m sorry, and I’m saying this as a romantic (albeit a secret one), but we need to get that idea out of our heads.
 It’s simply not true.